vikas-movva/Obsidian/School/CP322 Machine Learning/00 Course Overview.md

+---
+title: Course Overview
+tags:
+  - cp322
+  - school
+---

 Welcome to CP322 Machine Learning!
 In this exciting and comprehensive journey, we will explore the fascinating world of machine learning and delve into the cutting-edge realm of deep learning.
 This course is designed to provide you with a solid foundation in both traditional machine learning approaches and the latest advancements in deep learning techniques.

 # Course Overview

+Welcome to CP322 Machine Learning.
+The course builds a foundation in both traditional ML and the latest deep learning techniques, and covers four major approaches: information-based, similarity-based, probability-based, and error-based learning.

+> [!note] What the course is about
-Machine learning has revolutionized the way we solve complex problems, make predictions, and uncover hidden patterns in vast datasets.
-In this course, we will cover the four major approaches to machine learning, which are information-based learning, similarity-based learning, probability-based learning, and error-based learning.
-These fundamental techniques form the basis for various machine learning models and algorithms.
+> Machine learning has revolutionized how we solve complex problems, make predictions, and uncover hidden patterns in vast datasets.
+These four fundamental techniques form the basis for the models and algorithms we'll study, and we'll also dive into deep learning, which has driven a paradigm shift in AI (image recognition, NLP, and beyond).

 Additionally, we will dive into the realm of deep learning, which has sparked a paradigm shift in the field of artificial intelligence.
 Deep learning models, inspired by the structure and functioning of the human brain, have demonstrated extraordinary capabilities in tasks such as image recognition and natural language processing.

 ### Course Format

 The course is conducted in a classroom setting.
 Lectures are scheduled to commence on September 9th, 2024.

 |        | Time          | Days | Where | Date Range               |